2018 South Dakota Attorney General election: Republican nomination

-Yankton Attorney, Jason Ravnsborg won the South Dakota Republican nomination at its state convention.
+Yankton attorney Jason Ravnsborg won the South Dakota Republican nomination at its state convention.

 On June 23, 2018, In the second round of voting, Ravnsborg defeated South Dakota State Senator Lance Russell of Hot Springs, South Dakota for the Republican nomination by a margin of 63% to 37% at the Republican Convention in Pierre, South Dakota.

-In the first Round of voting at the Convention Ravnsborg lead with 47% of the vote; Russell had 27% and Lawrence County States Attorney John Fitzgerald had 26%.
+In the first round of voting at the convention, Ravnsborg led with 47% of the vote; Russell had 27% and Lawrence County State's Attorney John Fitzgerald had 26%.
 Therefore, Fitzgerald was eliminated after the first round of voting and Ravnsborg and Russell would go head to head.

 Chief Deputy Attorney General Charlie McGuigan withdrew from the race prior to the convention.

-No third-party candidates

-While both the Libertarian and the Constitution party had party status, neither nominated anyone for this race.
-Furthermore, no Independents ran in this race.

 General election

-Both Seiler and Ravnsborg were alumni of the University of South Dakota School of Law ensuring that the school's graduate would continue to hold the office, a streak that has continued since 1959.
+Both Seiler and Ravnsborg were alumni of the University of South Dakota School of Law, ensuring that a graduate of the school would continue to hold the office, a streak that has continued since 1959.

 Ravnsborg secured a number of endorsements during the election.
-He was endorsed by forty county sheriffs; the Fraternal Order of Police; thirty states attorneys; the National Rifle Association; South Dakota Right to Life; and the Family Heritage Alliance.
+He was endorsed by 40 county sheriffs, the Fraternal Order of Police, thirty state's attorneys, the National Rifle Association, South Dakota Right to Life, and the Family Heritage Alliance.

 Ravnsborg went on to win the November general election.